souvikr/NLP_Assignment/poc_plan.md

-For a **15-day Proof of Concept (PoC)**, building an LLM from scratch is impractical due to the time and computational resources required.
-Instead, **fine-tuning or leveraging an existing LLM** is the ideal approach.
-Here's the plan:
+Thanks for clarifying!
+Here's an updated plan incorporating **Retrieval Augmented Generation (RAG)** for the chatbot:

 ---

 ### **Plan Overview**

-**Goal:** Develop a chatbot using LangChain and an existing LLM to query and respond to a subset of the reference data (~1GB chunk) stored in an SQL database, deployed as a stand-alone Azure-hosted application.
+**Goal:** Develop a chatbot using LangChain and a pre-trained LLM to implement Retrieval Augmented Generation (RAG) for querying and responding to a subset of the reference data (~1GB chunk) stored in an SQL database.

-**Key Components:**
+**Key Features:**
-- Use a pre-trained LLM for natural language understanding (e.g., OpenAI's GPT-3.5/4 or Hugging Face models like LLaMA-2 or GPT-NeoX).
+- Use RAG to augment LLM responses with accurate database information.
-- Leverage LangChain for orchestrating LLM interactions and database querying.
+- Focus on quick development using LangChain and existing LLMs.
-- Focus on a simple query-reply structure with RAG (Red-Amber-Green) system logic.
+- Deploy as a stand-alone Azure-hosted application.

 ---